-Prior to the discovery of the genetic causes of GACI, Generalized Arterial Calcification of Infancy was known as, and is sometimes still referred to as, Idiopathic Infantile Arterial Calcification (IIAC), Idiopathic Arterial Calcification of Infancy (IACI), Occlusive Infantile Arterial Calcification and Occlusive Infantile Arteriopathy.
+Prior to the discovery of the genetic causes of GACI, Generalized Arterial Calcification of Infancy was known as and is sometimes still referred to as, Idiopathic Infantile Arterial Calcification (IIAC), Idiopathic Arterial Calcification of Infancy (IACI), Occlusive Infantile Arterial Calcification, and Occlusive Infantile Arteriopathy.
 The word idiopathic in the title meant that the cause was unknown.

-In 2003 it was discovered that the ENPP1 gene was the cause of almost two thirds of cases of GACI.
+In 2003 it was discovered that the ENPP1 gene was the cause of almost two-thirds of cases of GACI.
 The ENPP1 gene is responsible for encoding an enzyme that is necessary to make pyrophosphate.
 Without this enzyme, low pyrophosphate levels allow calcification to develop in the arteries.
 This is referred to as ENPP1 Deficiency.
-Patients with ENPP1 deficiency who survive GACI in infancy often go on to develop a rare form of rickets called Autosomal Recessive Hypophosphatemic Rickets Type 2 (ARHR2).
+Patients with ENPP1 Deficiency who survive GACI in infancy often go on to develop a rare form of rickets called Autosomal Recessive Hypophosphatemic Rickets Type 2 (ARHR2).

 The ABCC6 gene was identified as a cause of GACI in 2008.
 Mutations in the ABCC6 gene are also associated with low levels of pyrophosphate in the body.
 This is referred to as ABCC6 Deficiency.
-Patients with ABCC6 Deficiency gene who survive GACI in infancy can go on to develop a condition known as PXE (pseudoxanthoma elasticum) as they get older.
+Patients with ABCC6 Deficiency gene who survive GACI in infancy can go on to develop a condition known as PXE (Pseudoxanthoma Elasticum) as they get older.

 There are rare cases where patients with GACI do not have mutations in either the ENPP1 or ABCC6 gene.
-Therefore it is thought than there may still be at least one other unknown gene that could be responsible for causing GACI in patients, or that mutations in one of the two known genes were missed by the sequencing technology.
+Therefore it is thought that there may still be at least one other unknown gene that could be responsible for causing GACI in patients, or that mutations in one of the two known genes were missed by the sequencing technology.

 What is Pyrophosphate?